 One of my greatest joys at Antique Candle Co. is implementing employee alignment.
 I LOVE creating roles and responsibilities that match an employee’s passions and God-given talents.
 With 30+ employees, there are a wide array of talents on the team.
 It’s such a blessing to know so many gifted individuals who choose to apply that to their work.
 For example, I had the privilege of building a full-fledged marketing team 10 months ago with a photographer, customer service representative, social media gurus, videographer, and brand manager.
 How cool is that?
 Answer: WAY COOL!

-How would your employees describe your leadership style?
-And please share a little bit of the why behind their perspective.
+How would your employees describe your leadership style? share a little bit of the why behind their perspective.

 My employees would describe me as a servant leader with some ‘engaging and inspiring others’ action sprinkled in!
 Each day, I make it my mission to be on the floor working right alongside the candle making crew or shipping team.
 I am especially intentional with this for the most un-fun tasks (you know what I’m talking about, each business has them!).
 For us, it’s hand unloading 24 pallets from a truck into the loft (with a flight of stairs).
 It takes 2–4 hours and it’s grueling, physical work, especially during the summer months.
 But it’s something we accomplish together, which makes it all worth it!